yoni2528/yoni2528/README.md

 ### Hi there 👋, I'm Yonatan

 - 🌱 I’m currently learning full stack web development
-- 💬 Ask me about music!!
+- 💬 Ask me about music or cryptocurrency
-- 📫 How to reach me: email : yoni2528@gmail.com

 <!--
 **yoni2528/yoni2528** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.